Header Image

 The advantage of task switching problems is when a source of danger is being observed or pursued.
 At this moment, everything else is unimportant and it is an advantage not to be quickly distracted by this (personally motivated) activity.
 Those who allow themselves to be distracted by trivialities during the fight were exposed to an increased risk of losing the fight.

 From this perspective, it becomes clear that attention control is involved in both distractibility and task switching requirements.
-In ADHD sufferers, it is not the ability to pay attention itself that is altered, but its controllability and tractability.
+In people with ADHD, it is not the ability to pay attention itself that is altered, but its controllability and tractability.
 The picture drawn here could explain this impairment of controllability in such a way that attention must be focused primarily on the existentially threatening stressor when under stress.
 If there are no such existence-threatening stressors, it is understandable that attention can be directed more easily to things that are not relevant to survival.

 4.4.
 Stress benefits of delay aversion (e.g. impatience) and procrastination